Are You Eligible For Our Scholarship?

 The COPA Scholarship is available to students entering first or second year post-secondary studies who work for or have worked for, or whose parent/guardian/grandparent works for a COPA member company.
-Download the full Criteria and Guidelines*
+The complete qualification criteria can be found in the Criteria and Guidelines.

 The COPA Board of Directors and staff thank all those who have contributed to the Fund either through direct cash donations or by participating in fundraising initiatives at the COPA events.

 There are several ways to contribute to the COPA Scholarship Fund: